nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 ## Connecting your Catalog

-In order to be able to include product items in Product Messages sent from a number asociated with your WhatsApp Business Account (WABA), the Catalog containing those items needs to be linked to that WABA.
+In order to be able to include product items in Product Messages sent from a number associated with your WhatsApp Business Account (WABA), the Catalog containing those items needs to be linked to that WABA.

 > Note: Only one catalog at a time can be associated with a WhatsApp Business Account.
 You can, however, disconnect a connected catalog and then connect different one.